pankajbh1998/totality-corp-assignment/README.md

 # totality-corp-assignment

-steps to run the application
+Steps to run the application
   1. docker-compose --build
   2. docker-compose up

 The application consists of 3 layred architecture.